-Apply Font to All PracticeMaster
+Apply Font to All

-Files

-Select this check box if you want to change all files in PracticeMaster to use the selected font face and size.
+PracticeMaster Files in PracticeMaster to use the selected font face and size.
 Otherwise, clear this check box if you only want to only change the font for the current file.

-Additionally, you have the option to Reset to Generic Layout, which changes the form to simply list all fields in a single column, or Reset to OEM Layout, which changes the layout back to the layout provided by Software Technology for the current version.
+Additionally, you have the option to Reset to Generic Layout, which changes the form to simply list all fields in a single column, or Reset to OEM Layout, which changes the layout back to the layout provided in the software for the current version.